 Jackson Hole, WY

-Your private bedroom in this Wyoming home features bear spray by the bed (really) and a cast-resin moose head over the headboard, tongue planted firmly in cheek.
+Your private bedroom in this Wyoming home features bear spray by the bed (yes, really) and a cast-resin moose head over the headboard, tongue planted firmly in cheek.
 But the real attraction is the super modern common area you can enjoy with your host, who has dubbed her home “Mountain Modern.”

 La Punt-Chamues-ch, Switzerland